AndriunGg/portfolio-winXP/README.md

 A retro-styled portfolio concept that mimics the classic Windows XP desktop, designed for developers who want to present their work with creativity and nostalgia — **not an emulator**, just pure aesthetic.
 <img width="800" height="500" alt="image" src="https://github.com/user-attachments/assets/edcd8204-758f-4072-b5ca-1087d6152228" />

-## 🌱 Get Started
-You can adapt this concept into your site or portfolio using any frontend framework or static page:

-1. Create a desktop-like layout using XP-inspired styles.
-2. Display your projects as icons, windows, or Start Menu items.
-3. Customize wallpapers, taskbar, and dialogs to match the XP vibe.
-4. Host it as a personal portfolio, landing page, or developer showcase.

 ## ✨ Features